matejmedvecky/pepmandis/README.md

 PLEASE CITE our paper (currently under revision) and/or URL to this GitHub repo (https://github.com/matejmedvecky/pepmandis) when using PepMANDIS in your work.

+Please do not hesitate to contact the authors if any troubleshooting is needed.

 # Installation

 Following list of dependencies need to be installed prior to start using pepMANDIS: